AddedInnovation/reCAPTCHA-netFORUM/README.md

 ## Install netFORUM Components
 1. Download or Clone Repo
 1. Build Added.Recaptcha.netFORUM Project
-1. Copy Added.Recaptcha.dll and Add.Recaptcha.netFORUM.dll to /eWeb/bin/ directory
+1. Copy Added.Recaptcha.dll and Added.Recaptcha.netFORUM.dll to /eWeb/bin/ directory
 1. Copy contents of Added Recaptcha.netFORUM project /Scripts/AddedInnovation/* to your eWeb Site Root/Scripts/AddedInnovation
 1. Execute reCAPTCHA_MD.sql SQL Script in Added.Recaptcha.netFORUM project /SQL Scripts/ folder
 1. Update reCAPTCHA-PublicKey, reCAPTCHA-PrivateKey, and reCAPTCHA-Enabled system options from iWeb the values specified by your Google reCAPTCHA Account.
-Note: Site Key and Public Key are synonymous
+Note: Site Key and Public Key are synonymous. **Important: the reCAPTCHA-PrivateKey is encrypted so it must be updated through iWeb and not a SQL Script.
+Also, this value should not be shared.**

 ## Configure netFORUM Components
 ### Add Form Extension